Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: System Unwrapping

 \section{System Unwrapping}

 We describe the unwrapping procedure employed on the system required to compute the distances within the system.
 The aim is to map the system of size $L_x \times L_y$ with periodic boundary conditions onto a larger system of size $2L_x \times 2L_y$ with open boundary condition.
 To begin with, we first identify the clusters on the boundary of the system.
 For illustration, consider a cluster that straddles across the left and right edge of the system.
 Due to the PBC, the left and right chunks are a part of same cluster.
-The chunk of this cluster connected with the right edge of the system needs a x-shift.
-The x-shift implies that the chunk is translated along the negative x direction by distance $L_x$.
+The chunk of this cluster connected with the right edge of the system needs a $x$ shift.
+The $x$ shift implies that the chunk is translated along the negative $x$ direction by distance $L_x$.
 After this step, the two chunks appear side-by-side and the distance between any two points is unique.
-Similarly a y-shift is assigned to a chunk of the cluster which straddles along bottom and top edge.
+Similarly a $y$ shift is assigned to a chunk of the cluster which straddles along bottom and top edge.
 In some cases, a cluster may straddle across both directions.
-In this case, certain chunks may require both x-shift and y-shift.
+In this case, certain chunks may require both $x$ shift and $y$ shift.
+As discussed in the main text, the unwrapping of the domain configuration of Fig.~\ref{percol_phi}(b) is shown in Fig.~\ref{bndry_1sample}.
 After these steps are performed, we compute the geometrical properties of the clusters.
 Here we mention that these steps are not valid for percolating clusters as they may be infinite in length, and would not accommodate in a new system of finite size.
-But as stated in the main text, the percolation analysis of the system generally ignores the contribution from the percolating clusters.
-And thus, the shifting of the finite sized non-percolating clusters suffices to perform the percolation studies.
+But as stated in the main text, the percolation analysis of the system generally ignores the contribution from the percolating clusters, thereby shifting of the finite sized nonpercolating clusters suffices to perform the percolation studies.